randall-coding/solr-acorn/tutorial.md

 `acorn exec solr bash`

+And select the first container to ssh in.

-See the [getting started](https://solr.apache.org/guide/solr/latest/getting-started/introduction.html) and [configuration](https://solr.apache.org/guide/solr/latest/configuration-guide/configuration-files.html) documentation for detailed instructions on working with your Solr server.
+For detailed instructions on working with your Solr server see the [getting started](https://solr.apache.org/guide/solr/latest/getting-started/introduction.html) and [configuration](https://solr.apache.org/guide/solr/latest/configuration-guide/configuration-files.html) documentation

 ## Conclusion
 That's all there is to it.
 We've now got our solr server up and running from an acorn image.